 The minimal composite Higgs models (MCHM) are concrete examples of the partial compositeness paradigm.
 The Higgs doublet is described by the coset space SO(5)/SO(4) where a subgroup $SU(2)L \times U(1)Y$ is weakly gauged under which the four Goldstone bosons transform as a doublet of hypercharge 1.
-There is some freedom on how the global symmetry is acting on the SM fermions: in MCHM4 [394] the quarks and leptons are embedded into spinorial representations of SO(5), while in MHCM5 [403] they are part of fundamental representations (it might also be interesting phenomenologically to consider larger representations like MCHM14 [404] with the SM fermions inside a representation of dimension 14).
+There is some freedom on how the global symmetry is acting on the SM fermions: in MCHM4 [411] the quarks and leptons are embedded into spinorial representations of SO(5), while in MHCM5 [420] they are part of fundamental representations (it might also be interesting phenomenologically to consider larger representations like MCHM14 [421] with the SM fermions inside a representation of dimension 14).
+It is also possible to consider that fermions of different chirality and flavor are in different representations of SO(5), leading to a more varied phenomenology [422].
 The non-linearly realized symmetry acting on the Goldstone bosons leads to general predictions of the coupling of the Higgs boson to the EW gauge bosons.
 For instance, it can be shown that the quadratic terms in the W and Z bosons read with $m_W(H) = \frac{gf}{2} \sin \frac{H}{f}$.
 Expanding around the EW vacuum, the expression of the weak scale is: